analythium/shiny-load-balancing/README.md

 - [Fly.io](./03-fly.md)
 - [Docker Compose](./04-docker-compose.md)

 Deploying with Docker is straightforward, and everything works fine as long as the number of replicas is 1.
-Increasing the number of replicas is difficult, but not impossible.
+Increasing the number of replicas is trickier, but not impossible.

 This repository contains supporting material ofr the following blog posts on the _Hosting Data Apps_ ([hosting.analythium.io](https://hosting.analythium.io/)) website: